univention/office365/README.md

   which are visible in the UMC users/user tab "Office 365".
 Their presence in the UMC provides a possiblity to quickly check, if the initial synchronization of an account has been successful.
+* The connector is able to configure O365 subscriptions at user objects.
+Subscriptions are only assigned when a user is enabled for Azure synchronisation, reenabling a user also configures subscriptions.
+By default it is it is tried to enable a subscription with the following Azure-internal identifiers:
+  'SHAREPOINTWAC, SHAREPOINTWAC_DEVELOPER, OFFICESUBSCRIPTION'.
+  The default can be overruled by UCR office365/subscriptions/service_plan_names.
+To see available subscriptions use the tool print_subscriptions.
+  Fine grained subscription policies can be set with UDM objects of the type office365/profile.
+Here, a subscription name and individualy white- or blacklisted service plans can be configured.
+These profiles can be set at udm groups/group objects.
+  When a member of such a group is enabled for synchronisation, the user listener will search for the first group where a office365/profile is set, and configure the azure user object accordingly.
+* It is possible to use external Office clients with the Connector, like mobile apps or Office Desktop products.
+A respective subscription / service plan is required in Azure.
+  These external programs need their activation tokens reset in a 90 day period, or will require frequent (mulitple per hour) logins with Azure credentials to continue working.
+  A cronjob exists which calls o365_usertokens, to reset these tokens in a configureable interval.
+After the tokens for a user are reset, the user has to re-authenticate once.
+* The connector never syncs the user password (hash).
+A SAML service provider is configured to handle login against the UCS SAML Identity Provider.
+When configuring mulitple AD connections, additional SAML SPs have to be configured as per documentation.
+To configure the SAML connection, the wizard offers a powershell script that has to be executed on a MS Windows OS.

 # Documentation